Gölsdorf Adriatics: 108 and 110 classes

-The 210 was an evolutionary development of Gölsdorf's 108 class class of 1901 and 110 class of 1905.
-These were also four cylinder compounds, but the 110 was of 2-6-2 wheel arrangement and with slide valves.
+The 210 engine was an evolutionary development of Gölsdorf's 108 class class of 1901 and 110 class of 1905.
+These kinds of engines were also four cylinder compounds, but the 110 engine was of 2-6-2 wheel arrangement and with slide valves.
 The firebox was long to give enough grate area for the poor Austrian coal and the rear trailing truck was thus set a long way behind the coupled wheels.
-The 110 had achieved a short overall wheelbase of 15m, and so fitted onto the 16 m turntables then in use, but this had required the outside low pressure cylinders to be set at a steep angle, risking increased hammer blow.
+The 110 engine had achieved a short overall wheelbase of 15m, and so fitted onto the 16 m turntables then in use, but this had required the outside low pressure cylinders to be set at a steep angle, risking increased hammer blow.

 Their distinctive appearance was a result partly of Gölsdorf's extreme weight saving efforts, and the high pitch of the boiler as he was also convinced that this had no harmful effect on ride quality.
 The high set boiler above large driving wheels, with a prominent gap between them would be a distinctive aspect of the appearance of all three locomotive classes.
 This was accentuated by the footplate being cut away in front of the splashers around the driving wheels, as well as the conical boiler barrel allowing a thin forward section to the boiler.